Fact sheet: Monitored natural recovery (MNR) and enhanced natural recovery (ENR) – Sediments

 Potential impacts of the application of the technology on human health

 The environmental and human health effects arising during remediation through MNR are the result of exposure to contaminants already in the system, which are allowed to continue as the site moves toward remedial objectives.
-When human exposure levels are unacceptably high, MNR may be combined with risk management techniques (e.g., institutional controls preventing site access) or barrier technologies (e.g., ENR or capping) to reduce exposure.
+When human exposure levels are unacceptably high, MNR may be combined with risk management techniques (such as institutional controls preventing site access) or barrier technologies (such as ENR or capping) to reduce exposure.

 The placement of a thin-layer sediment cap may change the existing sediment concentration, which may lead to changes in the food supply and nutrients available to aquatic and benthic organisms.
-The added sediment may also change the existing habitat structure and protective cover.
-These changes may result in mortalities and difficulty re-establishing habitats and colonies within the site.
+The added sediments may also change the existing habitat structure and protective cover.
+These changes may result in mortality and difficulty re-establishing habitats and colonies within the site.

 Negative effects associated with ENR may be mitigated through a thorough site characterization and relocation of threatened or endangered species and associated habitats.
-Using materials that are similar to native sediments will encourage reestablishment of the benthic communities and decrease the time required to restore biological activity at the site.
+Using materials similar to native sediments will encourage the re-establishment of the benthic communities and decrease the time required to restore biological activity at the site.
 In addition, including large debris, such as boulders, will provide cover for aquatic and benthic organisms and increase the likelihood of survival.

 References